ansys/pyansys-dev-guide/doc/source/how-to/index.rst

       :padding: 2 2 2 2

       How to configure your Python environment before contributing to a PyAnsys project.

-    .. grid-item-card:: :fas:`fa-solid fa-code-compare` Python versions
-      :link: supporting-python-versions
-      :link-type: doc
-      :padding: 2 2 2 2

-      How to choose which Python versions to support and keep them up to date.

     .. grid-item-card:: :fas:`fa-solid fa-people-group` Contributing
       :link: contributing